Information

 1. Sign a letter at the Action Table on Sunday.

-2. Click on this link to download an Action Letter to sign and mail.
+2. Click on a link to download an Action Letter for either Within CA or Outside CA to sign and mail.

-3. Click on this link to sign the petition at the National Campaign for Justice website.
+3. Click on this link to take action at the Patriotic Millionaires website.

 Please continue to urge your Representatives, Senators and the President to demand a ceasefire in the Israel-Hamas War, and pray for the innocents. (download a phone script here)